severalnines/docs/user-guide/import.rst

 ``````````````````````````````

 * **Server Port**
 	- PostgreSQL port on the target server/cluster.
 Default to 5432.
-ClusterControl assumes PostgreSQL is running on the same port on all nodes.
+ClusterControl assumes PostgreSQL/TimeScaleDB is running on the same port on all nodes.

 * **User**
 	- PostgreSQL user on the target server/cluster.
-Recommended to use PostgreSQL 'postgres' user.
+Recommended to use PostgreSQL/TimeScaleDB 'postgres' user.

 * **Password**
 	- Password for *User*.
-ClusterControl assumes that you are using the same postgres password for all instances under this group.
+ClusterControl assumes that you are using the same admin password for all instances under this group.

 * **Version**
-	- PostgreSQL server version on the target server/cluster.
-Supported versions are 9.6 and 10.x.
+	- PostgreSQL/TimeScaleDB server version on the target server/cluster.
+Supported versions are 9.6, 10.x and 11.x.

 * **Basedir**
-	- PostgreSQL base directory.
+	- PostgreSQL/TimeScaleDB base directory.
 Default is ``/usr``.
-ClusterControl assumes all PostgreSQL nodes are using the same base directory.
+ClusterControl assumes all PostgreSQL/TimeScaleDB nodes are using the same base directory.

 * **Add Node**
-	- Specify all PostgreSQL instances that you want to group under this cluster.
+	- Specify all PostgreSQL/TimeScaleDB instances that you want to group under this cluster.

 * **Import**
 	- Click the button to start the import.
-ClusterControl will connect to the PostgreSQL instances, import configurations and start managing them.
+ClusterControl will connect to the PostgreSQL/TimeScaleDB instances, import configurations and start managing them.